createchaos/arc_574/README.md

 10) Now you are ready to send planes!

-# **Part 7: Access the ur_fabrication_control repository**
+# **Part 8: Access the ur_fabrication_control repository**
 _You will need to do the following steps before connecting to the UR3 robots in the ECL._

 1) Clone the ur_fabrication_control repository using GitHub desktop.
 The URL is: https://github.com/augmentedfabricationlab/ur_fabrication_control
 <img src="screenGIFs/clonerepos.gif" width="60%">

-2) Switch from the Master branch to the branch called tum-princeton-restructuring
+2) Switch from the Master branch to the branch called tum-princeton-restructuring - SKIP FOR NOW
 <img src="screenGIFs/switch branch.gif" width="60%">

 3) A folder was just created in Documents > GitHub called ur_fabrication_control.
 Copy the path for the ur_fabrication_control folder.
 Run the following commands one at a time in Anaconda Prompt.
 Press enter after each line.